Divan009/Microsoft-Azure-ML-Scholarship/README.md

 - Trains a large number of completely different (heterogeneous) models
 - Combines the outputs of the individual models into a meta-model that yields more accurate predictions

-# Supervised & Unsupervised Learning
+# Supervised and Unsupervised Learning